MalahkAngel/portfolio/README.md

 Various short programs written for CS classes at Eastern Oregon University provided to demonstrate my familiarity with Java and in one instance SQL integration within Java.

+// Psuedo Map Editor //
+=
+A simple visual map editor for the 2D Raycaster in development.
+Allows the user to modify 32 x 32 grids representing wall types and texture IDs, then save them in a format readable by the main game engine that I've dubbed the Psuedo Engine (given the psuedo 3D produced... yes I know I'm lame and derivative hush).

 // x86 Assembly //
 =
 Various code snippets displaying my ability to understand low-level concepts in a more modern (by comparison) assembly language.